TJ's: 1990s and 2000s

 Catatonia filmed their single "Mulder and Scully" at the venue.
 It is allegedly the place that Kurt Cobain proposed to Courtney Love.
-Other bands who have played at TJ's early in their careers include The Manic Street Preachers, Green Day, The Offspring, Lostprophets, Iron Maiden, The Stone Roses, Muse, Primal Scream, Descendents, NOFX, Misfits, Mighty Mighty Bosstones, Lagwagon, The Bouncing Souls, The Vandals, The Ataris, and Skunk Anansie.
+Other bands who have played at TJ's early in their careers include The Manic Street Preachers, Green Day, The Offspring, Lostprophets, Iron Maiden, Sabaton (band), The Stone Roses, Muse, Primal Scream, Descendents, NOFX, Misfits, Mighty Mighty Bosstones, Lagwagon, The Bouncing Souls, The Vandals, The Ataris, and Skunk Anansie.

 In 2002, Jeff Killed John (forerunner band of Bullet for my Valentine) released their EP You/Play with Me through radio airplay on BBC Radio 1's broadcast at Newport's T.J.'s.

 Popularity and fate

 TJ's was voted one of the top 50 'Big Nights Out' in the world by FHM in December 1997.
 John Sicolo, owner of the club throughout its period of popularity, died on 14 March 2010, aged 66.
 A tribute concert in his honour, headlined by Goldie Lookin' Chain, was held in the city's John Frost Square on 10 July 2010.
 On 15 September 2011 TJ's was sold at auction for £242,000.

-In 2019 it was announced that the property was to become a 58-bedroom hotel, after councillors unanimously backed redevelopment plans.
-The development will restore the Grade II listed buildings facing onto Clarence Place, which have fallen into disrepair in recent years.
+On 2 February 2013, the building was damaged by a fire, suspected to be arson.
+In 2019 the South Wales Argus reported that the building was to be converted into a hotel, under development plans approved by Newport City Council.
+The development will restore the Grade II listed buildings facing Clarence Place, which had become dilapidated.

 El Sieco's

-El Sieco's, on Market Street, Newport, features similar sounds and design cues from the original TJ's.
-The venue is adorned with salvaged memorabilia and features from TJ's premises on Clarence Place.
-It has been run by John Sicolo's grandson, Ashley since 2016.
+El Sieco's, on Market Street, Newport, featured similar sounds and design cues from the original TJ's.
+The venue was adorned with salvaged memorabilia and features from TJ's premises on Clarence Place.
+It was run by John Sicolo's grandson, Ashley since 2016 until its closure in 2020.